batteries-included/batteries-included/README.md

 - [http://common.127-0-0-1.batrsinc.co:4200](http://common.127-0-0-1.batrsinc.co:4200) -
   Common UI server

-The `bix dev` command also opens an IEx console where you can explore the process status.
+The `bix local dev` command also opens an IEx console where you can explore the process status.

 ### VSCode